 Lack of colour in pasture is often associated with nitrogen deficiency, but because of the presence of magnesium in chlorophyll, plants can also display the same symptoms as those of nitrogen deficiency when an insufficiency of magnesium is the cause.

-Just as humans fail to operate adequately without energy, a deficiency in magnesium will inhibit a plant’s ability to convert light to energy, affecting its ability to reach its full potential.
+A magnesium deficiency will inhibit a plant’s ability to convert light to energy, affecting its ability to reach its full potential.